 Return all completed applications either in person or via U.S. mail to the following address:

 Florida Public Safety Institute

 ATTN: Law Enforcement Coordinator or Corrections Coordinator (whichever is relevant)

 Obtain a Level II criminal background check for State (FDLE) & Federal (FBI) via an FDLE approved vendor and sent it to our ORI (FL922480Z).
 See below for a list of FDLE approved vendors' link.
 Fees for the Level II criminal background checks are set by the vendors.
 Applicants must choose a vendor from this list or the prints will not suffice for admittance into the academy.

 Please ensure that you do not complete this step more than three months prior to the start date of the class you are applying for.
 However, we will need the results prior to your interview date, which will occur within the three-month window just referenced.
 Typically, it takes 24-48 hours after you get your fingerprints done before the results are received.
 A government-issued form of identification must be presented to the vendor.

 Once the application has been completed and turned in, applicants will be contacted for an interview date and time.
 At the conclusion of the interview, applicants will receive an acceptance letter or the reason for not being accepted.

 Applicants should not obtain a medical examination until they have been accepted to the academy.

 It is recommended that applicants begin an exercise program that builds stamina and flexibility.
-Review the physical self-assessment form and work to improve areas that may need improvement for the physical training required while attending the academy.
+Review this Physical Fitness Training Plan and work to improve areas that may need improvement for the physical training required while attending the academy.